ruiying-ocean/cgeniepy/docs/source/auto_examples/plot_d13C_comp.rst

 Search the nearest grid point for a given location
 =======================================================

 This example is a combination of ScatterData and GriddedData to search the nearest grid point for a given location.
-I use CESM model output and LGM d13C data from Peterson et al. 2014 (https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2013PA002552) as an example.
+I use CESM model output(You can download them from https://zenodo.org/records/13786014) and LGM d13C data from Peterson et al. 2014 (https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2013PA002552) as an example.

 ..
 GENERATED FROM PYTHON SOURCE LINES 8-41